 Three elements of trauma-informed care

 According to a national study, 61 percent men and 51 percent of women will experience at least one trauma in their lifetime.

 Recognizing how trauma affects individuals

 Research shows trauma disrupts the central nervous system and overwhelms a person's ability to cope.
 It often results in feeling vulnerable, helpless, and afraid.
 It interferes with relationships and fundamental beliefs about oneself, others, and one's place in the world.

-Trauma-informed care (TIC) provides a new perspective where those providing the support shift from asking "What is wrong with you?" to "What has happened to you?"
+Trauma-informed care is a principle-based culture change process for an entire organization.
+It provides a new perspective where those providing the support shift from asking "What is wrong with you?" to "What has happened to you?"
 This change reduces the blame and shame that some people experience when being labeled.
 It also builds an understanding of how the past impacts the present, which effectively makes the connections that progress toward healing and recovery.

 Trauma-informed care takes a collaborative approach, where healing is led by the consumer and supported by the service provider.
 Together, in a true partnership, people learn from each other.
 There's greater respect, progress towards healing, and greater efficacy in services.

 Trauma-Informed Care Coordinator